 We need your help to ensure your data is moved properly, and no custom settings are misplaced due to not knowing the specifics of your web hosting configuration.

-If your cPanel account has a domain name that uses a SSL, you are more than likely also using a dedicated IP address.
+If your cPanel account has a domain name that uses a SSL, you may also be using a dedicated IP address.
 We need to know if you use a SSL and/or have a dedicated IP address assigned to your current account so we can ensure that the account gets placed on a dedicated IP address (which you may also need to purchase from us) and the SSL certificate is correctly linked to your site.
 Failure to provide this info might result in the domain getting placed on a shared IP address without your SSL certificate.
-While we can fix this later, so long as you have the SSL certificate details stored somewhere, it won't be as smooth a process for you or your users as our doing this during the initial transfer.

-If any of your domain names hosted on your cPanel account have any kind of custom DNS records, this needs to be noted to ensure that it is properly migrated with your account. cPanel handles DNS zone conflicts differently between product versions, and can completely overwrite your custom settings with default DNS entries.
+If any of your domain names hosted on your cPanel account have any kind of custom DNS records, this needs to be noted to ensure that it is properly migrated with your account. cPanel handles DNS zone conflicts differently between product versions, and can completely overwrite your custom settings with default DNS entries in some cases.

 Interacting with your site post-transfer, prior to DNS propagation